 Sweet Breakfast Bread anyone?
-There are many recipes floating around the internet for low carb and gluten-free bread to help us on our journey to getting healthy.
+There are many recipes floating around the internet for low-carb and gluten-free bread to help us on our journey to getting healthy.
 One of our favorites is Soul Bread.

-Thanks to some low carb masterwork, Gloria Koch, created the original recipe for Soul Bread, and let me tell you, it is great.
-This gluten and grain free bread has swept the internet with tons of variations ranging from sweet to savory.
+Thanks to some low-carb masterwork, Gloria Koch, created the original recipe for Soul Bread, and let me tell you, it is great.
+This gluten and grain-free bread have swept the internet with tons of variations ranging from sweet to savory.

 Our favorite version of Soul Bread is one by Kristie Honeycutt over on YouTube.
 She added a few of her own touches, including adding the oat fiber for a texture that I really enjoy.
 So when I make the basic bread recipe, I use her recipe.